ozarchie/EQMOD-ETX/README.md

 https://easyeda.com/jmarchbold/eqg2hbxv12

+You can prototype this using standard Arduino modules, or simply order boards from JLPCB.
+I have some spare units, but the postage is usually higher than ordering them direct!
+If you use arduino 3.3v<->5v level translators, the level translator will need to be modified for the different resistances required.
+Standard level translators use 10k resistors.
+The ETX60 needs these changed to 47k or 56k.
+I am not sure about other telescopes, but the early ETX60 has all data lines joined (which effectively connects these resistors in parallel).
+As a result, the pullup is too strong and the communications fail.

 ## Notices
 Information in this document was collected from multiple sources on the Weasner site.
 It is a summary of those documents and retains the original warnings/copyrights where they existed.